RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-02-01-thoughts-on-space.md

 - How much work one can get done when you only sleep for 3-4 hours a night.
 How histamines are a great stimulant
+- In-depth description of what allergies feel like, from my rudimentary understanding of the actual processes.
+Especially WRT how it *feels* like an auto-immune disease.
+- What having hookworms burrow into your arm feels like

 Where I'm going with this...
 Allergies suck